 Solar Pool heating: $5.00 per estimated therm displaced

 The best type of residential solar panel will depend on your specific needs and goals.
-For a typical home, monocrystalline solar panels are the most efficient for Chowchilla homes.
-However, if you have a limited budget, then you may want to consider thin-film or polycrystalline solar panels.
-When you're gathering estimates, make sure to ask about the different types of solar panels an installer offers and the benefits and drawbacks of each.
+Generally speaking, monocrystalline solar panels are the most efficient for Chowchilla homes.
+However, if you're looking at a more frugal option, then you could thin-film or polycrystalline solar panels.
+When selecting a solar company, make sure to ask about the different types of solar panels a contractor offers and the benefits and drawbacks of each.